 For more information about coming to an agreement before you ask for a consent order, see:

-Applications to change a Supreme Court final order are made to a judge in Supreme Court Chambers.
+Applications to change a Supreme Court final order and responses to them are made to a judge in Supreme Court Chambers.
 For more information about what to expect in Chambers, see What happens in a Supreme Court Chambers hearing?

 For information about legal aid, see the Legal Aid BC website.